RobotecAI/ROSCon2023Demo/README.md

     ./src/roscon2023_demo/bash/spawn.sh
     ./src/roscon2023_demo/bash/start_fleet.sh
     ```
-    The `spawn.sh` script start MoveIt2 move groups, palletization drivers and spawn all AMRs one by one.
+    The `spawn.sh` script starts MoveIt2 move groups, palletization drivers and spawns all AMRs one by one.
-    Second script `start_fleet.sh` creates multiple screen session to adjust
+    The second script, `start_fleet.sh`, creates multiple screen sessions to adjust

 5. To stop system on **Machine 2**, simply close all `screen` session:
     ```bash